Best Mutual Funds to Invest in India for Long-Term Growth

 Taxation on mutual funds depends on the type of mutual fund and how long the investment is held.
 Here’s a simple breakdown of how mutual funds are taxed:

-If mutual fund units are sold within 3 years of investment, the profit is considered a short-term capital gain.
-For equity mutual funds, STCG is taxed at 15%.
-For debt funds, STCG is added to the investor’s income and taxed according to their tax slab.
+If mutual fund units are sold within 3 years of investment, the profit is considered a short-term capital gain (STCG).
+For equity mutual funds, STCG is taxed at 15%, while for debt funds, STCG is added to the investor’s income and taxed as per their tax slab.

-If mutual fund units are held for more than 3 years, the profit is considered long-term capital gain.
+If mutual fund units are held for more than 3 years, the profit is considered a long-term capital gain (LTCG).
 For equity mutual funds, LTCG is taxed at 10% if the gains exceed ₹1 lakh in a financial year.
-Debt mutual funds are taxed at 20% with the benefit of indexation, which helps reduce the tax burden.
+Debt mutual funds are taxed at 20%, with the benefit of indexation, which helps reduce the tax burden.

 Any dividends received from mutual funds are taxable as income.
 The tax rate depends on the investor’s income tax slab.